 We wanted to be in an underserved area.
-Prince George’s County is predominantly African-American, and what I saw growing up in this area — and even now, as an adult who lives here — is that we took our money outside the county when we were looking for goods and services, because they weren’t present here.
-We want to change that narrative a bit and build within our community.
+Prince George's County is predominantly African American, and what I saw growing up here — and even now, as an adult — is that we took our money outside the county when looking for goods and services because they weren't present here.
+We want to change that narrative.

-Early on in the pandemic, when business was extra slow, you and your daughters created an online course to help others become franchisees.
-Why?
+Early in the pandemic, when business was especially slow, you and your daughters created an online course to help others become franchisees.
+How is that going?

 It's called "So You Want to Buy a Franchise," and people from all over the country have purchased the coursework.
 We're asked the same questions over and over again, so we put all that in modules for them to go back and look at anytime.
 And we have an online chat feature.
 In March, we did a live master class, and people in various stages of buying a franchise had access to ask us questions.

 You went into franchising to build something together with your family.
 What has surprised you in that respect?

 The other day, we were doing an article for a magazine, and my kids were listening to the interview on speaker.
 My grandson is nine, and my daughter texted me in the middle of it to say he was about to cry.
 He heard me talk about having something for my grandchildren.
 Now he sits up in bed learning about franchises.
 We told him to come back to us with his recommendations about what brands we should add to the portfolio.
 The fact that he's nine and he's interested, that's wonderful.

 When Her Parents' Restaurant Burned Down, This First-Generation Founder's Hot Sauce Brand Rose From the Ashes to Take on Corporate Giants

 Not Hitting Your Goals?
 Here's How to Know If You Should Change Tactics or Strategy.